altocodenl/TODIS/readme.md

 - store the latest query, or not even. the innermost call doesn't have to be shown. the intermediate ones have to. that's where you have to see where the expansion is made. for http, do it in a list.

+examples with machine code, assembler, c, hll and sql.

 ### Pillar 5: interface is code

 interface is code, therefore data.